Drastic change in inelastic scattering depending on the development of dineutron correlation in $^{10}$Be: Formalism

 where,

-\end{widetext} where $X=\sqrt{R^2+s^2/4+Rsq}$. $v^{\rm (LS)}_D$ and $v^{\rm (LS)}_{\rm EX}$ are also the complex $G$-matrix interaction for the direct and exchange terms for the spin-orbit interaction, respectively.
-Again we note that the descriptions of Eqs.~(\ref{eq:LS-direct}), (\ref{eq:LS-exchange0}), and (\ref{eq:LS-exchange1}) are simplified.
+\end{widetext} where $X=\sqrt{R^2+s^2/4+Rsq}$. $v^{\rm (LS)}_D$ and $v^{\rm (LS)}_{\rm EX}$ are the complex $G$-matrix interactions for the direct and exchange terms for the spin-orbit interaction, respectively.
+The descriptions of Eqs.~(\ref{eq:LS-direct}), (\ref{eq:LS-exchange0}), and (\ref{eq:LS-exchange1}) are simplified.
 In fact, the proton and neutron densities are separately folded.
-We also obtain the spin-orbit part of the potential by combining the direct and exchange potentials as
+We also obtained the spin-orbit part of the potential by combining the direct and exchange potentials as

-After the construction of the folding potential, we modify the strength of the imaginary part of the folding potential.
-Since the complex $G$-matrix is constructed in the infinite nuclear matter, the strength of the imaginary part is often adjusted in the use for the finite nucleus because these level densities are quite different.
-Therefore, we take the incident-energy-dependent renormalization factor, $N_W = 0.5 + (E/A)/1000$~\cite{furumoto2019}, for the imaginary part of the folding model potential.
+After obtaining the folding potential, we modified the strength of the imaginary part of the folding potential.
+Since the complex $G$-matrix is constructed with infinite nuclear matter, the strength of the imaginary part is often adjusted for the finite nucleus because these level densities are quite different.
+Therefore, we consider the incident-energy-dependent renormalization factor, $N_W = 0.5 + (E/A)/1000$~\cite{furumoto2019}, for the imaginary part of the folding model potential.
 Concretely, the potentials are modified as

 where $V^{\rm (CE)}$, $W^{\rm (CE)}$, $V^{\rm (LS)}$, and $W^{\rm (LS)}$ are the central real, central imaginary, spin-orbit real, and spin-orbit imaginary potentials, respectively.
-Namely, we have no additional parameter to calculate the $^{10}$Be scatterings by the proton target in this paper.
+In other words, in this study, we did not use any additional parameter to calculate the $^{10}$Be scatterings by the proton target.

-After fixing the central and spin-orbit potentials, the scattering matrix dependent on the total angular momentum is obtained from the folded potentials by solving the coupled-channel equation based on the Stormer method.
-The relativistic kinematics is used in the calculation.
-The cross section is calculated with the scattering amplitude derived from the scattering matrix as shown in Ref.~\cite{DNR}.
+After fixing the central and spin-orbit potentials, the scattering matrix dependent on the total angular momentum was obtained from the folded potentials by solving the CC equation based on the Stormer method.
+Relativistic kinematics was used in the calculation.
+The cross section was calculated with the scattering amplitude derived from the scattering matrix as shown in Ref.~\cite{DNR}.